tomsrocket/spass-mit-daten/README.md

 * Logo Icon: Smile by Gregor Cresnar from the Noun Project - https://thenounproject.com/search/?q=smile&i=770810
 * Logo Font: Jomhuria by KB Studio Principal design - https://fonts.google.com/specimen/Jomhuria

+## Setup

+If you want to have screenshots of pdf files, you need to install imagemagick

+    sudo snap install imagemagick

 ## Install

 1. Copy your credential files to the config directory